bank-vaults/bank-vaults/README.md

   - type: github
     config:
       organization: banzaicloud
-    # Map the banzaicloud dev team on GitHub to the dev role in Vault
     map:
+      # Map the banzaicloud dev team on GitHub to the dev policy in Vault
       teams:
-        - dev:
-            value: dev
+        dev: dev
+      # Map myself to the root policy in Vault
+      users:
+        bonifaido: root

 # Allows configuring Secrets Engines in Vault (KV, Database and SSH is tested,
 # but the config is free form so probably more is supported).